Skip to main content

 Overview

-Your Profit & Loss (P&L) report shows whether your business made or lost money over a specific period.
-Also called an Income Statement, it subtracts your business expenses from your income to reveal your net profit or loss.
+Also called an Income Statement, the P&L report subtracts your business expenses from your income to reveal your net profit or loss.

-This report is crucial because it helps you understand your business performance, make pricing decisions, plan for taxes, and identify areas where you're spending too much or earning too little.
-Unlike your bank balance, which shows cash on hand, your P&L shows your actual business profitability.
+This report helps you understand your overall business performance, make pricing decisions, plan for taxes, and identify areas where you’re spending too much or earning too little.

 🔍 What’s Your Situation?